vega/vega-lite/site/tutorials/gettings_started.md

 permalink: /tutorials/getting_started.html
 ---

 In this tutorial, you will learn how to write a visualization specification in Vega-Lite.
 You will start with a simple visualization, which you will then extend the encoding and define additional properties.
 Lastly, you will learn how to embed the final visualization on a web page.
-There are similar tutorials for [D3](http://bost.ocks.org/mike/bar/) and [Vega](https://github.com/vega/vega/wiki/Tutorial).

 We suggest that you follow along the tutorial by building a visualization in the [online editor](https://vega.github.io/vega-editor/?mode=vega-lite).
 Extend your specification in the editor as you read through this tutorial.
 If something does not work as expected, compare with the specifications from this tutorial.